alisi1989/Polaris/README.md

 The output files are now ready for direct use as input file by selscan and/or HaploSweep.
 More specific information on the usage of selscan and/or HaploSweep can be found at `https://github.com/szpiech/selscan` and `https://github.com/ChenHuaLab/HaploSweep`, respectively.

 The normalized output files from these programs will serve as input files for Panderas_Plots.
-If users wish to familiarize themselves with Panderas using the example *.hap and *.map files on our GitHub repository, these files must be uncompressed prior to use.
+If users wish to familiarize themselves with Panderas using the example *.hap and *.map files on our GitHub repository.
 ---

 # Panderas_Plots